masontheeyoung/masontheeyoung/README.md

 - 👋 Hi, I’m @masontheeyoung
 - 👀 I’m interested in ...
 Coding
-- 🌱 I’m currently learning ... marketing
+- 🌱 I’m currently learning ... sotware development
-- 💞️ I’m looking to collaborate on ... social networking
+- 💞️ I’m looking to collaborate on ... tech projects and software development
-- 📫 How to reach me ...0748324614
+- 📫 How to reach me ...0713117826

 <!---
 masontheeyoung/masontheeyoung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.